 About Miss Poppy

-Miss Poppy is a female Golden Retriever almost 7 years old.
+Miss Poppy is a female Golden Retriever over 7 years old.
 Carefully selected as a great representative of her breed, Erica decided to make her part of their program.
 Erica has passed Good Dog’s screening process, which involved a review of their breeding practices, environment, and the mental and physical health of their dogs.

 Golden Retriever